scmorse/bitcoin-misc/sighash_proposal_v2.md

 These cover the main uses cases.
 However, these could be extended to provide greater flexibility for future use cases.
 In particular, for the bitcoin lightning network, it would be useful to sign transactions without serializing in the TXID.
 In addition, it would be useful both for the lightning network and for hardware wallets (and, arguably, anyone) to include the value of the UTXO being spent in the serialized transaction that is hashed for signing, as was proposed in [this bitcointalk thread](https://bitcointalk.org/index.php?topic=181734.0).

-Instead, we may use a 4-byte nHashType.
+Instead of the standard 1 byte sighash flag, we may use a 4-byte nHashType.
 One byte determines the inclusion/exclusion of data at the input for the currently executing `scriptSig` (and the output at the same index, if such an output exists).
 One more byte determines what data from other inputs/outputs should be serialized for the hash to sign.
 The remaining space determines what global transaction specific fields should be serialized for the hash to sign.
 In addition, there is a flag for signing a 32 byte value that hash been pushed on the stack.
 Using these fields, it is completely customizable which transaction data becomes hashed for the signature hash.
 These should fully enable any seen or unforseen use case of the CTransactionSignatureSerializer.

 The new SIGHASH flags are below.